sean-leichtle/Autocorrelation/README.md

 Both Java and Python implementations are included.
 The [Autocorrelation](https://github.com/sean-leichtle/Autocorrelation/blob/main/Autocorrelation.java) class can be used to output the number of matching characters per shift of ciphertext to the console while the [AutocorrelationVisual](https://github.com/sean-leichtle/Autocorrelation/blob/main/AutocorrelationVisual.java) class displays the same information as a JavaFX line chart.

 In the latter case, to avoid having to employ a build system (e.g. maven or gradle), the usage of Java 1.8 or "Java 8", which comes packaged with JavaFX, is recommended.
-This is a temporary, idiosyncratic implementation requiring user input in the first two statements of the start()-method:
+This is a makeshift, idiosyncratic implementation requiring user input in the first two statements of the start()-method:

 - `AutocorrelationVisual acv = new AutocorrelationVisual("/* insert ciphertext here */");`
 - `Map<Integer, Integer> matches = acv.autocorrelate(/* input number of shifts here */);`